MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

     | **Default** | The default number of instances.
 This setting is used if there are problems with reading the resource metrics. |
     |  |  |

-7. Select **Save**.
+1. Select **Save**.

 You've now configured horizontal scaling for your Azure Data Explorer cluster.
 Add another rule for vertical scaling.
-If you need assistance with cluster-scaling issues, [open a support request](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) in the Azure portal.
+If you need assistance with cluster scaling issues, [open a support request](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) in the Azure portal.

 ## Next steps